“Oh, Montessori? Yeah, isn’t that the super structured preschool?”

 Still, there is work to be done to protect the virtues and key aspects to the philosophy.

-A Beginner’s Guide to Montessori
+A Montessori Beginner’s Guide to Montessori

 My goal for writing this guide is to pull together all that I have learned as a teacher and a parent to move the movement in the right direction.
+Montessori is a movement, a lifestyle, that can be, should be, and is being embraced by parents all over the world.
+I want to give you a blueprint, or a road map, to how you can bring Montessori into your family’s life.

 Chapter 1: What is the Montessori Method of Learning?

-Chapter 2: Learning
+Chapter 2: Whole Child Learning

 What does it mean to learn with a Montessori approach?
 You will learn terms such as False Fatigue, Normalization, and the 3-Hour Work Cycle, all key to understanding the philosophy.
 Without this knowledge, guiding a child in a Montessori way won’t be successful.
 Learning the Scope & Sequence is also useful.
 Big picture understanding of lessons and sequences helps guide the child in the best possible way.

-Outdoor learning and education is emphasized quite a bit.
+Outdoor learning and education are emphasized quite a bit.
 Alas, I think these areas are all too often unnoticed.
 Nature was a key theme throughout Maria’s teachings.
 The importance of bringing the indoor and outdoor classrooms together should be paramount.
 The same goes for combining learning & movement for optimal brain development among many other positive impacts.

 Chapter 3: Living

 I believe 100% that Montessori is a lifestyle for adults and children.
 Building a bridge between home and the classroom is critical is moving Montessori ahead in the world in an authentic way.
 Learn how to create a Montessori bedroom, how to involve kids in the kitchen, and how to prepare children to use tools traditional only accepted for adult use.
+One of the most critical components of the Montessori early childhood classroom is the peace curriculum.
+This part of the curriculum should be embraced by families within and outside Montessori communities.
+Montessori developed her peace curriculum while exiled from Italy in India.
+Peace has three areas of focus: world, community, and self.
+The big topics such as war and politics are a start but much of the teaching comes at the classroom or community level and within inner self.
+The peace corner, peace rose, and peace table are examples of this learning in action.

 Chapter 4: Parenting

 There is such a term as Montessori Parenting.
 I don’t believe I made it up but if I did more power to the approach.
 Simply put, it requires a knowledge of child development, positive communication, how to resolve conflict, positive discipline, and how to integrate Montessori into the home to offer your child respect and true ownership of his development.
+Positive discipline & positive communication are big components are Montessori parenting.

 Chapter 5: Materials